210.236.2393 TDominguezRE@gmail.com

 San Antonio specifically comes up for a few reasons.

-Washington has no state income tax — but Oregon does.
+Washington has no state income tax, but Oregon does.
 For Seattle families, the tax picture in Texas is a straight swap with no income tax on either side.
 For Portland families, eliminating Oregon’s state income tax represents an immediate increase in take-home pay.
 Either way, Texas’s overall tax structure is favorable relative to most Pacific Northwest scenarios when you look at the full picture.

 The Pacific Northwest’s climate is one of the most distinctive in North America.
-The mild, overcast, rainy gray of Seattle and Portland winters is genuinely unique — and it divides people into two camps.
+The mild, overcast, rainy gray of Seattle and Portland winters is unique, and it divides people into two camps.
 Those who find it oppressive and have been waiting for a reason to leave.
 And those who genuinely love it, find it cozy and livable, and consider it one of the defining features of life there.

 If you’re in the second camp, that’s the most important thing to think about before committing to San Antonio.
 Texas summers are the opposite of Pacific Northwest winters in almost every dimension.
-June through September in San Antonio brings sustained heat above 100 degrees, humidity that builds through the day, and a sun intensity that is genuinely different from anything in the PNW.
+June through September in San Antonio brings sustained heat above 100 degrees, humidity that builds through the day, and a sun intensity that is different from anything in the PNW.
 You will not be going outside at midday in July for leisure.

-The Outdoor Lifestyle — What the Hill Country Actually Offers
+The Outdoor Lifestyle: What the Hill Country Actually Offers

 What the Hill Country has:

 The proximity matters.
 Pacific Northwest families who love the outdoors and live in Seattle typically drive an hour or more to reach hiking and recreation.
 San Antonio residents drive 30 to 45 minutes to be in the Hill Country.
-That difference changes how often it happens.

 What the Hill Country doesn’t have:

-For families whose outdoor identity is primarily hiking, cycling, swimming, and river access — the Hill Country delivers a version of that.
+For families whose outdoor identity is primarily hiking, cycling, swimming, and river access, the Hill Country delivers a version of that.
 For families whose identity is specifically built around Pacific Northwest terrain and landscape, the adjustment is the most significant part of this relocation.

-What Else Changes — and What Doesn’t
+What Else Changes (and What Doesn’t)

 HEB.
 Every relocating family mentions it.
 Pacific Northwest families are no different.
 It becomes a loyalty point within months of arriving.